babyspider/NP_DataHub/Docs/Project_Proposal.md

 ## Technology
 plotly <br />
-Other Open Source Data Vis Tools <br />
+Other Open Source Data Vis Tools maybe one of these https://rigorousthemes.com/blog/best-open-source-data-visualization-tools/<br />
 Javascript and Python <br />

 ## Group Members